 - shaping tools such as cookie cutters, plastic knife, shaped foil, etc

 Sculpt a handmade dish that mom or grandma can use to corral loose change or jewelry.
 Using oven-baked or air-dry clay, shape large and small petals.
 Press the pedals in layers (large first, then small on top) onto a clay circle base, creating a floral cup shape.
 Once the clay is dry, you can paint your sculpture or leave it au naturel.
 You can also create a dish from a handprint too!
 A cereal bowl makes a great clay-shaping tool.

 - craft sealer

 Using enamel acrylic paint, kids can create butterflies, flowers or any object using their fingerprints on a plain white mug.
-Keep a scrape piece of paper nearby to stamp off some of the excess paint so it’s not too thick on the mug.
-Add flourishes like antenna or stems with a small paintbrush and bake or cure according the paints instruction.
+Keep a scrap piece of paper nearby to stamp off some of the excess paint so it’s not too thick on the mug.
+Add flourishes like an antenna or stems with a small paintbrush and bake or cure according to the paint’s instruction.
 You can add a layer of craft sealer to help protect your design.
 Fill the mug with mom’s favorite candy and you’ll have an adorable keepsake gift.

 Find detailed instructions at www.thebestideasforkids.com/mug-painting/.

 - weight like a book or brick

 Elevate those impromptu flower bouquets kids love to give into a work of art.
 Press a few found flowers and/or leaves between two layers of parchment for a few days.
 Then, arrange them on the glass of your chosen frame and carefully reassemble your frame.
 Designs can be organic or you can use your found items to shape mom’s first initial.

 Follow these tips from Martha Stewart to press your flowers.

 - colorful paper